Medicare.gov

 "Welcome to Medicare" preventive visit

-• A calculation of your body mass index.
+• Calculate your body mass index (BMI).

-• A simple vision test.
+• Give you a simple vision test.

 • Medical records, including immunization records.